neunenak/rust-meta-interpreter/README.md

 creating a language name confusingly close to Scala.
 The naming scheme for languages implemented with the Schala meta-interpreter is Chrono Trigger characters.

+Schala is incomplete alpha software and is not ready for public release.

 ## Languages implemented using the meta-interpreter